kk-sarkar/csblog/_posts/2018-01-01-unicode-utf.md

 | Little endian(Binary)  | 01000001  | 00000000 |
 |----

+If the binary representation of the code point exceeds 16 bits, then it cannot be stored within 2-bytes in the UTF-16 system.
+We need to store them in 4 bytes in a particular pattern of two 2-byte numbers.
+The first 2-bytes are called the **High Surrogate** and the next 2-bytes are called the **Low Surrogate**.
+The format must strictly follow this pattern where the High Surrogates will be followed by the Low Surrogates.
+Each Surrogate consists of 2-bytes and the endianness of the machine determines how the two bytes within each Surrogate is ordered but endianness of the machine doesn't determine the order of the Surrogates themselves.
+It is always High Surrogate followed by the Low Surrogate.

+We take the code point *X*, *Subtract hexadecimal number 10000* from it to get some code point *Y*. *Y* will always be a *20-bit number*.
+We split the *20-bit Y* into *two 10-bit numbers A* and *B*.
+We add *D800* to *A* to get the High Surrogate *A'* and then we add *DC00* to *B* to get the Low Surrogate *B'*.
+The number is thus stored as *A' B'*.

 #### UTF-32

 **UTF-32** uses 4 bytes for all characters.
 The problems with UTF-32 is same as that of UTF-16, mainly, incompatibility with existing ASCII formatted text files and also this encoding takes 4 times as much space as a plain ASCII encoding scheme because each byte in ASCII is converted to equivalent 4-byte code points in UTF-32.
 Most computers today are based on a 32 bit or 64-bit architecture, so this allows computers to manipulate Unicode values as a whole computer **"word"** of 32 bits on 32-bit architectures, or as a half computer "word" of 32 bits on 64-bit architectures.
 Hence, UTF-32 allows for fast computation on 32 bit and 64-bit computers.